 He also specialises in the evaluation of the impacts of developments on peat and groundwater dependent terrestrial ecosystems and manages a group that determine the spatial variability of peat across sites along with quantification of the type of peat and determination of options for its reuse in conjunction with carbon assessment.

-Lucy Parker - Senior Consultant
+Lucy Parker - Principal Consultant

 Lucy has been responsible for the design, implementation and management of site investigations and monitoring programmes for a variety of developments, due diligence assessments, divestment packages and decommissioning.
 Lucy is proficient at undertaking hydrological assessments for a variety of developments including wind farms, hydroelectric schemes, biomass plants, linear projects and restoration projects.
 She has been responsible for the design, implementation and overseeing of drainage managements plans and monitoring for a variety of construction sites.
 She is also specialised in peat assessments including surveys, management plans, peat slide risk assessment and peatland restoration plans.